Med0xB/University-network-simulation/README.md

 # University-network-simulation
-This is a Campus LAN network design connecting three buildings using VLAN segmentation, inter-VLAN routing, DHCP, ACLs, and SSH access.
+This is a Campus LAN network design connecting three buildings using VLAN segmentation, DHCP, ACLs, and SSH access.

 🏢 Campus Structure